The science behind positive reinforcement for dogs

 (Image credit: Getty Images)

-You might have heard of positive reinforcement in dog training, but do you know what it actually means?
+You might have heard of positive reinforcement for dogs in training, but do you know what it actually means?
 This widely-used method of dog training is based on science and isn’t just a fad.
 It involves rewarding your pet in return for the ‘correct’ behavior.

 This should encourage your dog to repeat the behavior in the future, knowing that he will get something good out of it.
-The reward can be food-based in the form of dog treats, play-based using their favorite dog toys, or praise-based with lots of attention and a good fussing.
+The reward can be food-based in the form of the best dog treats, play-based using the best dog toys, or praise-based with lots of attention and a good fussing.

 Our evolution, and that of domesticated dogs, has occurred because of rewards.
 The first human hunter-gatherer to purposefully bury his food in the hope of a crop took a risk and, presumably, was rewarded for it.
 He then repeated the experiment and, again, was rewarded, ‘reinforcing’ the behavior.

-Similarly, wild dogs will have bravely approached human dwellings and been rewarded by food scraps.
+Similarly, wild dogs will have bravely approached human dwellings and been rewarded with food scraps.
 Their behavior was rewarded time and time again, reinforcing it and eventually leading to domestication.

 Positive reinforcement actually works with any species of animal.
 You can even teach a pigeon to spin in a circle on command, given plenty of time and enough valuable rewards!